 Welcome to the new generation of towing!
 This tow line uses 1/8th inch diameter new technology high-strength fiber, tested by an independent tester to break at 2,800 lbs.
 Using this fiber results in the lightest, most compact tow line available today.
+16 feet long!
 A MUST if your buddy rides a… well, we won’t go there!
 It is also versatile and can be used for many different applications such as attaching items to your pack or hanging your bike from a tree when in bear country… all jokes aside, this is definitely something every rider should carry when riding.
 This fiber is not cheap and there are cheaper tow straps out there.
 The reason we made these is because we like to go on long rides in rugged terrain, and we want to be prepared without filling our packs with large and/or heavy items because it all adds up!
 This fiber is super strong, super light, and takes up very little volume in your pack for a tow line that has ~25% more length than our competition!
 And the entire tow line with bag weighs less than 3 ounces!
-The quick-link is included for your convenience to use if you have a Style 2 Front Tugger.
-Just leave the quick-link at home if you don’t.

 IMPORTANT!
 The line WILL break at less than 2,800 lbs if you’re not smart about the way you use it.
 Going over sharp corners or severe bends will significantly reduce its strength.
 Please follow the directions below.